tera-toolbox/tera-game-state/README.md

     mod.hook('S_ABNORMALITY_BEGIN', 2, (event) => {
         if(mod.game.me.is(event.target))
         {
-            console.log('An abnormality was applied to the player!');
+            mod.log('An abnormality was applied to our player!');
+            if(mod.game.inventory.weaponEquipped && mod.game.inventory.getTotalAmountInBag(6550) >= 10)
+                mod.log(`... and we have a weapon equipped, at least 10x Minor Recovery Potables in the bag, and ${mod.game.inventory.money / 10000n} gold!`);
         }
     });
 }